Diverticula are small pouches in the lining of the intestine, in which the contents of the bowel can get stuck.

 Diverticulitis can usually be treated effectively and then goes away after a few weeks.
 But about 20% of those affected get diverticulitis again within a few years.

 One rare but serious complication may arise if the wall of the intestine tears (intestinal perforation).
 If the contents of the intestine then leak out into the abdominal cavity, the inner lining of the tummy (peritoneum) may become inflamed, leading to a life-threatening condition known as peritonitis.
 This typically causes severe tummy pain, a hard abdominal wall, fever, nausea, a rapid heartbeat and general weakness.
-It is important to recognize these peritonitis symptoms and quickly seek medical help.
+If symptoms like this occur, it's important to see a doctor right away.

 If you go to see a doctor about your symptoms, they will ask you about various things, such as your medical history and whether you are taking medication.
 This is followed by a physical examination where they listen to your tummy, and also feel your tummy and .
 Depending on the symptoms, you may have blood and urine tests, and your temperature might be measured.
 You will usually have an ultrasound scan as well.
 If there is still no clear , you may need to have a CT () scan and perhaps a colonoscopy too (inspection of the inside of the intestine using a camera).

-This can help to rule out other illnesses – the symptoms of diverticular disease are similar to the symptoms of conditions like appendicitis or (IBS).
+This can help to rule out other illnesses – the symptoms of diverticular disease are similar to the symptoms of conditions like appendicitis or irritable bowel syndrome (IBS).

 Colonoscopies are too risky during acute diverticulitis.
 But people are often advised to have a colonoscopy about 4 to 6 weeks after the symptoms have cleared up.
 This is to make sure that they weren’t caused by , bowel cancer or another illness.

 Eating enough fiber helps to make sure that your stool doesn’t get too hard.
-So it would seem logical that fiber should prevent pain and in people with diverticula.
+So it would seem logical that a high-fiber diet should prevent pain and in people with diverticula.
 There’s a lot of fiber in whole-grain foods, vegetables, legumes (e.g. beans, lentils) and fruits.
 Physical exercise stimulates digestion too, but it isn’t clear whether it can prevent the symptoms.

 Sometimes people are advised to avoid certain foods – particularly nuts, grains, sweetcorn and popcorn.
 For a long time it was thought that fragments of these foods could get stuck in the diverticula and cause diverticulitis.
 But studies have shown that not to be true.
 So you don’t have to avoid eating nuts, for example.